ergon/airlock-helm-charts/charts/microgateway/README.md

 The readiness Probe is used to set the status of a pod to Ready.
 This means that the pod is now ready to process requests.
 If a readiness Probe fails, only the Ready status of the Pod is removed.

-The Helm Chart has already predefined a readiness probe.
+The Helm chart has already predefined a readiness probe.
 If this does not work, it can be adjusted as follows.

 ```